DSIN-INSA-Strasbourg/Hermes-doc/content/setup/run.md

 You may start any hermes app (server, server-cli, client, client-cli) directly with the `hermes.py` launcher, specifying the app name as first argument, or by a symlink.

-In either cases, the configuration will be searched in current working directory.
+In either case, the configuration will be searched in the current working directory.

 ## Running from launcher